 The St. Patrick’s Parade committee has announced that John “Jack” O’Connor has been named Grand Marshal of the 20th annual Manchester St. Patrick’s Parade, which will be held on Sunday, March 29th.
 Each year, the parade names a Grand Marshal who is of Irish heritage and Catholic faith, who has contributed to the betterment of the greater Manchester area.

-John "Jack" O'Connor was born and raised in Fitchburg, MA.
-He attended St. Bernard’s High School (Fitchburg) and was the Vice President of the Senior Class and the recipient of the prestigious “All Bernardian Award” in June 1953.
+The son of John and Katherine (Sheehan), Jack was born and raised in Fitchburg, MA.
+He attended St. Bernard's High School (Fitchburg) and was the Vice President of the Senior Class and the recipient of the prestigious "All Bernardian Award" in June 1953.

 He arrived in Manchester for the first time shortly thereafter to attend St. Anselm College from which he would graduate in May of 1957.
 While at St. A's he was a member of The Red Key Honor Society.
 Upon graduation from St. Anselm he embarked on a career in education throughout the state of New Hampshire.
 After starting at St. Patrick's High School in Berlin he became a member of the founding faculty at St. Thomas Aquinas in Dover.
 At St. Thomas, he served as Athletics Director and Head Coach of the boys basketball, golf & track teams.
 During this time, he also served as the President of the New Hampshire Basketball Coaches Association.
 He later taught and coached at New Boston High School as well.